Total Pageviews

 Cindy Ricketts- The Athletic Mom

-When we first become parents, I could three bits of wisdom from three different people.
+When we first become parents, I got three bits of wisdom from three different people.

 1- Peggy Watson gave advice on toilet training.
 And although my son was a slower learner in this area than I wanted, her advice was great.